sunfounder/arduino_starter_kit/docs/source/16_thermistor.rst

         Serial.print(tempC);           // Display temperature in Celsius on Serial Monitor }

-10. At this point, you can upload the code to your R3 board and obtain the current Celsius temperature values.
+10. At this point, you can upload the code to your Arduino Uno R3 and obtain the current Celsius temperature values.

 .. code-block::